 Released by Cornell in 2008 to restore vigor to the red fresh potato scene and qualified as “heirlooms-to-be” by Gourmet.
 Resists skinning, scab, hollow heart, internal defects and growth cracks.

 We have no suitable substitutions for this unusual variety: even if you accept substitutions, you will receive a refund instead of potatoes if this variety is out of stock.

-For orders placed before March 10th, this item will ship on our regular shipping schedule, starting in early April with the warmest states and finishing by early May.
-Orders placed after March 10th will be shipped later, and in the order in which they were received.
+For orders placed before March 8th, this item will ship on our regular shipping schedule, starting in early April with the warmest states and finishing by early May.
+Orders placed after March 8th will be shipped later, and in the order in which they were received.
 We cannot ship this item any earlier; we regret that we cannot honor any requests to do so.

 Bulk prices (net, no additional discounts), apply to orders over 1000 lbs.
 Download bulk price list